Send custom signable documents to candidates and collect their e-signature on offer letters, NDAs and other agreements.

 To start, click your user icon in the upper right of Workable and navigate to Settings and then Templates.
 Scroll down to the E-signature Templates section.
 Click Add a new template to set up your own customized template(s).

 Your account comes with a default offer template to get started.
 Any template that gets added to the account can be edited, cloned or deleted.

 Choose the type of e-signature document you want to create.
 "Simple" for documents that aren't offers.
 "Offer" for when you're extending job details and terms.

-Note: Users of Growth or Premier plans can also organize their templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.
+Note: You can also organize your templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.

 Creating an e-signature document